• Skip to primary navigation

 Although I make my Korean soup at other times during the year, for some reason I have kept my collards as an annual treat.
 No more!
 In this recipe, I'm bringing my love of smoky greens and black eyed peas to the breakfast table and you're going to love them!

-I'm serving them over easy cheesy grits for an actual stick-to-your-ribs breakfast experience.
+I'm serving them over easy cheesy grits for an actual stick-to-your-ribs breakfast or brunch.
 And see that broth around the grits?
 That's called pot likker, and it's liquid ambrosia!
 I want you to feel the South in your bones, y'all!

 Jump to: